 If the workpiece is unloaded and loaded automatically, for example with a robot, an automatic clamp is required, which historically has been operated mainly with hydraulics.

-Automation is one of the priorities of OK-VISE Oy's development, and in the near future we will announce a new type of clamping principle, which is not only suitable for modern machine tool systems, but also enables completely new ways of changing setup and workpiece loading.
+Automation is one of the priorities of OK-VISE Oy's development, and in 2022 we have been excited to introduce electrical clamping system, not only suitable for modern machine tool systems, but also enables completely new ways of changing setup and workpiece loading.